Thoughts

 A person who is blind uses a keyboard with a refreshable braille display.

 Many people outside the blindness community are surprised that many of us within it mark January 4 with a quick external social post or a brief internal nod as World Braille Day.
 Print, including Gutenberg, is in many ways taken for granted.
 Print is now everywhere, and it is assumed that people who can see will read print.
 The miracle of print for the masses will never fade, of course.
-But for those who find print difficult or impossible, print is also an expectation.
-Braille is a mere 214 years old compared to the six centuries since the establishment of the printing press.
-Braille is not expected or taken for granted in the same way; many blind people have to fight for it.
-Many more, due to the onset of visual impairment or other factors, grow up without it.
+But for those who find print difficult or impossible, print is still an expectation.
+Braille is a mere 216 years old compared to the six centuries since the establishment of the printing press.
+Braille is not expected or taken for granted in the same way; many people who are blind or have low vision have to fight for it.
+Many more, due to the onset of vision change or other factors, live without it.

-An Uber driver even asked our student teaching intern and me, “How does it feel to be the last two people on Earth to use Braille instead of a cell phone?”
-Since we were on our way to teaching another student braille and since we had just used our cell phones to book the ride, how on earth does it feel to answer that kind of question?
+An Uber driver once asked our student teaching intern and me, “How does it feel to be the last two people on Earth to use Braille instead of a cell phone?”
+Since we were on our way to teaching another student braille and had just used our cell phones to book the trip, how on earth does one answer that question and unpack a history of assumptions in a three-minute ride, even with the support of a fellow human?
+(I unmatched us from that driver.)

-As I ponder Braille’s legacy this year, I think of Haben Girma’s tactile intelligence and how the tactile is often the last frontier of the most obvious learning senses—sight, hearing, touch—that people truly understand.
-Part of the reason the driver’s question led me to utter shock was that it pointed to a very widely held belief that braille, which gives blind people an understanding of the structure and beauty of language, is something people will just learn along the way before they discover audio.
-In fact, they can both work together.
+I am also reminded of Haben Girma, who has helped me to better understand tactile intelligence.
+Tactile intelligence is the ability to learn, experience, and analyze the world through touch and is often poorly understood.
+As Jon Lee Clark points out in his manifesto of essays, Touch the Future, we live in a touch-averse society that prides itself on seeing and hearing, the senses that promote distance.
+Part of the reason the driver’s question led me to utter shock was that it showed a very widely held belief that braille, which gives blind people a nuanced understanding of the structure and beauty of language, is something optional people just learn along the way before they discover audio.
+Braille and audio do work together, but not everyone can use audio–still other people prefer Braille for some or all of their communication.

 Never Miss an Insight